garywuuu/fde/README.md

 5. **UI Components**
    - Layout component with navigation
    - Dashboard with stats overview
-   - Companies: list, create, and detail pages
+   - Customers: list, create, and detail pages
    - Integrations: list, create, and detail pages with checklist management
    - Tasks: list, create pages with filtering by status
    - Notes: list, create, and detail pages with shareable links